Tony607/keras_mnist/README.md

 ### make run
 Runs the provided predict-mnist-ncsdk2.py file which sends a single image to the Neural Compute Stick and receives and displays the inference results.

+### make run_cam
+Runs the provided predict-mnist-ncsdk2-cam.py file which is similar to previous demo but take live webcam image as input.

 ### make check
 Runs the network on Caffe on CPU and runs the network on the Neural Compute Stick.
 Check then compares the two results to make sure they are consistent with each other.